 CANCEL/HL OFF: Remove data of cursor-selected tracked target from the data box.
 Stop tracking the cursor-selected target (when its data is not displayed in the data box).
-Stop the audio alarms for ARPA.

 MENU: Access the [Target] and [ARPA] menus for ARPA operations.